Most Famous Logos with a Butterfly

 MSN Logo

-The MSN website contains Windows content and applications.
-This platform has been around since 1995, but it wasn’t until 2000 that it introduced its first butterfly graphic sign.
-The version that we will consider refers to the period 2000-2010.
-Now MSN’s logo is minimalistic and black and white.
-And the old version, created by the joint efforts of Everbrand, FutureBrand, and McCann Erickson, was very colorful.
-There was a butterfly in the upper right corner.
-She flew, spreading her wings in four colors: blue, red, green, and yellow.
-For each element, the designers used a gradient, and new dark shades were obtained at the intersection of the wings.
-Butterfly necessarily combined with the blue inscription “MSN.”
-For the abbreviation, the designers chose a clear and understandable font Franklin Gothic Bold Italic.
+The MSN website contains content and applications for Windows.
+This platform has been around since 1995, but the first butterfly graphic appeared on it in 2000.
+The version we are considering dates from 2000 to 2010.
+Now, the MSN logo is minimalistic and in black and white.
+The old version, created by the joint efforts of Everbrand, FutureBrand, and McCann Erickson, was very colorful.
+It featured a butterfly in the upper right corner.
+It flew, spreading its wings in four colors: blue, red, green, and yellow.
+For each element, the designers used a gradient, and at the intersection of the wings, new darker shades emerged.
+The butterfly is necessarily combined with the blue inscription “MSN.”
+For the abbreviation, the designers chose a clear, bold font: Franklin Gothic Bold Italic.

 Blue Butterfly